Kabul: 21st century

-In November 2001, the Northern Alliance captured Kabul after the Taliban had abandoned it following the American invasion.
-A month later a new government under President Hamid Karzai began to assemble.
-In the meantime, a NATO-led International Security Assistance Force (ISAF) was deployed in Afghanistan.
-The war-torn city began to see some positive development as many expatriate Afghans returned to the country.
-The city's population grew from about 500,000 in 2001 to over 3 million in recent years.
-Many foreign embassies re-opened.
-In 2008 the process started to gradually hand over security responsibilities from NATO to Afghan forces.
-From late 2001 the city has been continuously rebuilt - many of the damaged landmarks were rebuilt or renovated, for example the Gardens of Babur in 2005, the arch of Paghman, the Mahmoud Khan Bridge clock tower in 2013, and the Taj Beg Palace in 2021.
-Local community efforts have also managed to restore war-ravaged local homes and dwellings.
+In November 2001, the Northern Alliance captured Kabul after the Taliban had abandoned the city following an American invasion.
+A month later, a new government began to assemble under President Hamid Karzai.
+A NATO-led International Security Assistance Force (ISAF) was deployed in Afghanistan and many expatriate Afghans returned to the country.
+Kabul's population grew from about 500,000 in 2001 to over 3 million.
+Foreign embassies re-opened.
+In 2008, responsibility for security began to shift from NATO to Afghan forces.
+In 2001 rebuilding began and many of the city's damaged landmarks were rebuilt or restored, including the Gardens of Babur in 2005, the arch of Paghman, the Mahmoud Khan Bridge clock tower in 2013 and the Taj Beg Palace in 2021.
+Local community efforts repaired homes and dwellings.

-The city has experienced rapid urbanisation with an increasing population.
-Many informal settlements have been built.
-Since the late 2000s, numerous modern housing complexes have been built, many of which are gated and secured, to serve a growing Afghan middle class.
-Some of these include the Aria City (in District 10) and Golden City (District 8).
-Some complexes have been built out-of-town, such as the Omid-e-Sabz township (District 13), Qasaba/Khwaja Rawash township (District 15), and Sayed Jamaludin township (District 12).
+With an increasing population the city experienced rapid urbanisation, and many informal settlements were built.
+Numerous modern housing complexes were built after the late 2000s, many of them gated and secured, to serve a growing Afghan middle class.
+These included the Aria City (in District 10) and Golden City (District 8).
+Complexes were built out of town, such as the Omid-e-Sabz township (District 13), Qasaba/Khwaja Rawash township (District 15), and Sayed Jamaludin township (District 12).

-Throughout the years, a high-security "Green Zone" was formed in the centre of the city.
-In 2010, a series of manned checkpoints called the Ring of Steel was put into operation.
-Concrete blast walls also appeared throughout Kabul in the 2000s for security reasons.
+A high-security "Green Zone" was formed in the centre of the city.
+In 2010, a series of guarded checkpoints called the Ring of Steel was put into operation.
+Concrete blast walls appeared throughout Kabul in the 2000s.

-Despite frequent terrorist attacks in the city, mainly by Taliban insurgents, the city continued to develop and was the fifth fastest-growing city in the world as of 2012.
-Until August 2021, the Afghan National Security Forces (ANSF) had been in charge of security in and around the city.
-Kabul was periodically the scene of deadly bombings carried out mostly by the Taliban and its wing the Haqqani network.
-Government employees, soldiers and ordinary civilians have all been targets of attacks.
+The city continued to develop despite frequent terrorist attacks, mainly by Taliban insurgents, and Kabul was the fifth fastest-growing city in the world in 2012.
+Until August 2021, the Afghan National Security Forces (ANSF) were in charge of security in and around the city.
+Kabul was periodically the scene of deadly bombings, carried out mostly by the Taliban and its wing the Haqqani network.
+Government employees, soldiers and ordinary civilians were targets of attacks.
 The Afghan government called the actions of the terrorists war crimes.
-The deadliest attack yet was a truck bombing in May 2017.
-The city was seized during the 2021 Taliban offensive on August 15, 2021; under Taliban rule the city and the country has experienced some relative calm, although a number of terrorist attacks have since been committed by the regional ISIL branch.
+The deadliest attack was a truck bombing in May 2017.
+The 2021 Kabul school bombing targeted a girls' school in Dashte Barchi.

+The city was seized during the 2021 Taliban offensive on 15 August 2021.
+Under Taliban rule the city and the country experienced relative calm, although terrorist attacks continued to be committed by the regional ISIL branch.

+Pakistani airstrike

+On 9 October, 2025 Pakistan conducted an airstrike in Kabul targeting the senior leadership of the Pakistani Taliban.